Homepage / Travel Tips / Your Ultimate Guide to Biking in Glacier National Park

 Written by: Mireille

 Mireille is a teacher, artist and outdoor guide based 15-minutes from the entrance to West Glacier.
 As a former raft guide in Glacier Park she knows the area inside and out.
-Her experience in recreation therapy also helps her get people set up for a Montana experience that will touch the soul.
-When she is not teaching or running her local art studio she can be found adventuring in the mountains or floating on rivers in the Flathead Valley.
+Her experience in recreation therapy helps others experience a Montana that will touch the soul.
+When she is not running her local art studio she can be found adventuring in the mountains or floating on rivers in Montana.

 All of our content at Tourbase is written by experienced travel writers who have visited all of the locations we recommend.
 And our review board of local tourism experts ensure that all the information we provide is accurate, current and helpful